prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Game Engine Integrations/Unity Facebook SDK.md

 We'll come back to this page, but for now the important details are the *App ID* and the *App Secret*.
 We're going to need these in the next section when we set up our GameSparks game with our Facebook app.

-## Integrating Your Facebook App with GameSparks
+## Integrating your Facebook App with GameSparks

 This section of the tutorial assumes that you have already created a game on the GameSparks platform.
 However, if you're new to the platform, you can check out our quick start guide available [here](/Getting Started/Creating a Game/README.md).